Qualifications we recognise

 - SCQF (Scottish Credit and Qualifications Framework) Level 8

-- University Degrees (UCAS, BSc etc.) in Complementary Medicine
+- University Degrees (UCAS, BSc etc.) in Complementary Medicine and have a massage qualification.

 Proof of full membership belonging to any of the following membership organisations will also be accepted for associate membership: ABMP (Associated Bodywork & Massage Professionals), AMTA (American Massage Therapy Association), ARC (Aromatherapy Registration Council), CHP formerly AAPA (Complementary Health Practitioner), CTHA (Complementary Therapy Association) or FHT (Federation of Holistic Therapists).